 The first survey of Mitchelstown Cave was carried out by Dr James Apjohn Professor of Geology at Trinity College Dublin in 1834.
 The cave has subsequently attracted a large number of eminent explorers and scientists including A.H.
 Haliday the famous botanist who explored the cave in 1857.
 Haliday gained fame in 1837 when he received insects collected by Charles Darwin on HMS Beagle which explored the coasts of South America.
 The Darwin Insects are now in The National Museum of Ireland.

-The most detailed survey was carried out in 1908 by members of the Yorkshire Ramblers Caving Club and Ireland’s most famous naturalist and first president of the Irish mountaineering club Robert Llyod Praeger.
-From the 1930’s through to the 1970’s exploration of the cave was carried out by the County Cork born cave explorer J.C.
+The most famous cave explorer of his day and who is still regarded by many as the ‘father of Speleology’ (study of caves) the Frenchman E.A.
+Martel explored the cave in 1895.
+The most detailed survey was carried out in 1908 by members of the Yorkshire Ramblers Caving Club and Ireland’s most famous naturalist R.L.
+Praeger.
+From the 1930’s through to the 1970’s exploration of the cave was carried out by the County Cork born explorer J.C.
 Coleman, The Cork Speleological Group and University College Cork.

 In the mid 1960’s the decision was taken to develop the cave in order to make access easier.
 Electricity and footpaths were installed and completed by 1972, making it the first show cave in Ireland developed for the public.
 During development great care was taken to retain the character and natural beauty of the cave and environs and let nature speak for itself.